fbpx

 An object moving in one direction will continue to move in the same direction unless acted on by an external force.

 While it is easy to take the law of inertia for granted, a deep understanding of inertia and its effects has led to various discoveries and applications.
-Needless to say, vehicular safety in the form of seat belts, air bags and car seats is one such example.
-Beyond that, the law of inertia also forms the underlying mechanism behind centrifuges which are used to separate mixtures in chemistry and biology.
+Vehicular safety in the form of seat belts, airbags, and car seats is one such example.
+Beyond that, the law of inertia also forms the underlying mechanism behind centrifuges, which are used to separate mixtures in chemistry and biology.
+For O-Level and JC Physics students, understanding inertia is particularly useful for force diagram questions, where identifying which forces are acting on an object — and which are absent — is the first step to solving the problem correctly.

 The second law provides a clear quantitative relationship between the forces applied, the inertia and the object’s change in motion.